-• Increasing our collaboration with other emergency services.
+Increasing our collaboration with other emergency services.
 As part of our property collaboration strategy we have moved our Headquarters and now share premises with Norfolk Constabulary.
-We also share the Fire Station at Sheringham with them and have plans for two further shared Fire and Rescue/Police stations along with a shared Control Room.
+We also share the Fire Station at Sheringham and Downham Market with them and have plans for three further shared Fire and Rescue/Police stations along with a shared Control Room.
 We are currently working with the Constabulary on a 'forced entry' trial where firefighters respond to incidents where there are wellbeing concerns for an individual and access needs to be gained rather than the Police.
-We are also working with the East of England Ambulance Trust on a coresponding project to improve response times to cardiac arrest emergencies.
-The Ambulance Trust also share space in 20% of our Fire Stations.
+We have also recently participated in the National Emergency Medical Responder trials with the East of England Ambulance Service Trust to improve response times to cardiac arrest emergencies.
+The Ambulance Trust also shares space in 20% of our Fire Stations.